 • I live with my family in Maylands, in the house that we bought.

-• During the election campaign, I was not supported by any politician and I didn’t do any secret deals with any councillors.
+• I have not done any ‘secret deals’ with any councillors.
 As a Councillor, I voted for other councillors to take up higher positions on Council (Mayor and Deputy Mayor) only on the basis of their experience, skills, knowledge, their ability to work with other councillors and their commitment to our community.

 • I haven’t received any financial donations, and no fundraiser was organised for me by a political party.
 As a result, I do not ‘owe’ anything to anyone.